-3) Methodology: How do you answer the question raised in the Introduction?
+3) Methodology: How do you answer the question raised in the introduction?
 Which econometrics method are you applying?
 What are the underlying assumptions?
 (For example, if you use a difference-in-differences estimator, clearly describe your control and treatment groups, and the assumptions which make such estimation valid.)
 Admit limitations of your methodology.
 For instance, unless you have data from a randomized experiment, a simple OLS model will likely fail to give you estimates that can be interpreted as causal under realistic assumptions.
-(Estimates based on simple OLS can still be useful but you need to note the limitations.)
-Ideally, you would like to avoid strong assumptions and major limitations.
+Estimates based on simple OLS are still fine for this course but you need to note the limitations.